babashka/babashka.nrepl/README.md

 If `:host` is not specified, it defaults to `0.0.0.0` (bind to every interface).

 If no options hashmap is specified at all, all the defaults will be used.
-Thus the following is a valid way to launch an nrepl server.
+Thus the following is a valid way to launch an nREPL server.

 ```clojure
 (babashka.nrepl.server/start-server! sci-ctx)